 The personal injury lawyers at our firm are very familiar with medical malpractice claims against cardiologists.
-Most of the cardiology cases we handle are in Maryland but we handle medical malpractice and birth injury cases around the country.
+Most of the cardiology negligence cases we handle are in Maryland.
+But we handle catastrophic medical malpractice and birth injury cases around the country.

 Our attorneys look at every malpractice lawsuit filed in Maryland.
 Cardiologists are frequently named as defendants in major medical malpractice and wrongful death lawsuits.
-In our experience litigating these cases, allegations against cardiologists usually involve diagnostic failures or misdiagnosis.Cardiologist Education and Licensing
+As we discuss more below, in our experience litigating these cases, allegations against cardiologists usually involve diagnostic failures or misdiagnosis.Cardiologist Education and Licensing

 Like all doctors cardiologists start by completing medical school and earning a Doctor of Medicine (M.D.) degree.
 After earning their medical degree doctors who want to become cardiologists must complete a residency training program first in general internal medicine and then a specialized cardiology residency.
 The exact length of the residency training requirement varies depending on the specific field of cardiology.
 After successful completion of the residency training program, a fellowship in cardiology is required and can last up to 5 years.

-Almost all cardiologists work in a private solo or small group practices with some connection or attachment to a hospital.
+Many cardiologists work in private solo or small group practices with some connection or attachment to a hospital.
 Increasingly cardiology group practices are being acquired by hospitals and consolidated into the hospital medical systems.
-This is trend that occurred in all specialties over the last 10 years but particularly in the field of cardiology.
+This is a trend that has occurred in most medical specialties over the last 10 years, but particularly in the field of cardiology.
 Whether through acquisition or otherwise, most cardiologists have a standing affiliation with a hospital and a large part of their practice involves in-patient care.

 Cardiologists are sued for medical malpractice on a fairly regular basis.
 A recent Medscape study on cardiology malpractice claims reported that 60% of cardiologists have been named as a defendant in a malpractice lawsuit.
 Nearly half of the cardiologists in that 60% reported being sued more than one time.
 In our experience, malpractice claims against cardiologists usually involve some type of failure to diagnose, incorrect diagnosis, or delay in diagnosis, usually a heart attack.
 This seems to be consistent with the existing statistical data which indicates that diagnostic negligence is the leading cause of cardiology malpractice claims.

-One new disturbing fact is that medical malpractice lawsuits against cardiologist have risen 91% in the last decade.
+One new disturbing fact is that medical malpractice lawsuits against cardiologists have risen 91% in the last decade.
 Medical malpractice lawsuits generally are falling.

 So much of what cardiologists do is based on testing and identifying potential cardiovascular problems before they cause things like heart attacks or strokes.
 With every patient that they see cardiologists have to decide how much testing is warranted and what type of testing to perform.
 This sort of diagnostic practice is exactly what leads to malpractice claims.